-Each individual student will complete one process observation account during class sessions.
+Each individual student will complete one process observation account of a Case Study Presentation.
 The account will include a rubric evaluation of the functioning of a group as well as written commentary to support the evaluation and description of the feedback process.
 Specific directions are available on Blackboard.

-CASE STUDY ANALYSIS "JIGSAW" ACTIVITY
+CASE STUDY ANALYSIS PRESENTATION